October 2008 Archives

 What the Navy Doesn't Want Us Know?

 People have long suspected the Navy knows more then they're letting on about how sonar effects marine life.
-According to the NRDC brief (PDF) the Navy predicted in their EA that the SOCAL sonar training would result in 170,000 incidents to marine mammals -- harassment, injuries, or deaths -- and 548 permanent injuries for beaked whales.
+According to the NRDC brief (PDF) the Navy predicted in their environmental assesment that the SOCAL sonar training would result in 170,000 incidents to marine mammals -- harassment, injuries, or deaths -- and 548 permanent injuries for beaked whales.

-The Navy denied and backpedaled on harm during Supreme Court questioning, but there is plenty of evidence that militaries of the world understand sonar's effects.
+The Navy denied and backpedaled about the possible harm to marine animals during Supreme Court questioning, but there is plenty of evidence that militaries of the world understand sonar's effects.
 The science journal Nature obtained an unpublished 2007 report from the UK Military under the Freedom of Information Act 2000 documenting that sonar negatively effects whale behavior and can lead to death.
 6 The UK military ran Operation Anglo-Saxon 06 in 2006 and reported on whale activity during the "submarine war-games".
 Using hydrophones, researchers found the number of whale recordings dropped by 75% over during sonar exercises.
 The whales stopped vocalizing and foraging for food, and the UK military predicted this would lead to '"second and third order effects on the animal and population as a whole"', including starvation and death, according to the report.

 To the extent the research is sparse perhaps it's because the US Navy has tried to suppress its findings.
-Nature reported in "Panel quits in row over sonar damage" in 2006 that the US Navy pressured scientists to suppress evidence of harm from sonar.
+Nature reported in "Panel quits in row over sonar damage" in 2006, that the US Navy pressured scientists to suppress evidence of harm from sonar.
 7 The US Marine Mammal Commission (MMC) was convened by Congress in 2003 to advise Congress on a plan to research whales and sonar, however the commission broke apart, plan-less, after 2 years of meetings.

-The journal spoke to members of the failed MNC who said that the science had been "highly politicized".
+Nature spoke to members of the failed MNC who said that the science had been "highly politicized".
 According to one participant, "the Navy, as well as other groups that use sonar, including geophysical researchers and the oil and gas industry, blocked a consensus."
 Lindy Weilgart of Dalhousie University in Nova Scotia, Canada, told the journal: '"This process has been a travesty of fiscal responsibility, scientific integrity, and environmental stewardship."'

 Environmental Law, by the Navy: "What He Said."

-At first, the Supreme Court pursued the facts around the Navy's decision to ignore the law requiring the EIS, to simply make up its own environmental assessment (EA), with it's own criteria, unvetted by anyone but the Navy, not subject to public comment.
 Different justices questioned General Garre about the CEQ's authority as an office in the White House to override environmental law set out in NEPA.
 They suggested that perhaps the only "emergency" was that the Navy had ignored the legal requirement for the EIS before starting training.
-Then Justice Scalia proposed a different tactic for General Garre:
+Then Justice Scalia proposed a tactic of argumentation for General Garre:

 Scalia: "Look, the problem you face and maybe you're being whipsawed, is that you are effectively estopped from the argument that no EIS is necessary by the fact that you have agreed to these alternative arrangements.
 But you should not be estopped from arguing that at the time the EA was issued that was not a good faith completion of all the Navy's responsibilities....It assumes that the EA wasn't enough.
 And I'm not sure that we -- that that assumption is valid."